secretstartups/handbook/content/job-families/product/chief-product-officer.md

 - Be passionate about and use the product management features within GitLab like epics and portfolio management.
 - Ensure the flow through the product is great.
 - Manage the process by which ideas are transformed into detailed requirements on a prioritized backlog.
-- Craft minimum viable changes (MVC's) to be made iteratively to our platform.
+- Craft minimal valuable changes (MVC's) to be made iteratively to our platform.

 ## Requirements